-At retirement, the benefit is calculated as if the sum of the employee's contributions, with interest, and the City-financed monetary credits with interest were used to purchase an annuity.
-Members may choose to receive their retirement benefit in one of seven payments options.
-Members may also choose to receive a portion of their benefit as a Partial Lump Sum Distribution in an amount equal to 12, 24, or 36 monthly payments, which cannot exceed 75% of the member's deposits and interest.
+At retirement, the employee's benefit is calculated on the sum of the employee's contributions, with interest, and the City-financed monetary credits with interest.
+The retiring employee may select one of seven monthly benefit options.
+Employees may also choose to receive a portion of their benefit as a lump sum distribution in an amount equal to 12, 24, or 36 monthly payments, which cannot exceed 75% of the total member contributions and interest.